 Missions Friday Night Game against Amarillo Postponed Due to Rain

-July 9, 2021 - Double-A Central League (AA Central) - San Antonio Missions News Release
+July 9, 2021 - Double-A Central League (AA Central) - Amarillo Sod Poodles News Release

 SAN ANTONIO - Friday night's game between the San Antonio Missions and Amarillo Sod Poodles has been canceled due to rain.
 The two teams will play a doubleheader on Wednesday, September 1st.